opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 And send `opencv_arm64.tgz` to target.

-### Step4) Install dependency libraries at target
+### Step 4.
+Install dependency libraries at target

-This step is on target.
+This step is executed on the target system.

-Install dependency runtime libraries for OpenCV/OpenCV contrib libraies at target.
+Install dependency run-time libraries for OpenCV/OpenCV contrib libraries at target.

 @code{.bash}
 sudo apt install -y \